Agri-Tech Meets Navigation

 Large scale agricultural production has been hugely enabled by innovation in navigation systems, starting with self-steering, GPS-guided machinery and more latterly allowing precision management of individual plants within a crop, as well as livestock.

-The “three pillars” of positioning, navigation and timing (known as PNT) are helping reducing fuel consumption and soil compaction), as well as enabling real-time monitoring and control.
+The “three pillars” of positioning, navigation and timing (known as PNT) are helping to reduce fuel consumption and soil compaction, as well as enabling real-time monitoring and control.

 This event is free to both Agri-TechE and RIN members.
 Agri-TechE members can login as usual to access the discount; members of RIN can use the discount code provided to them, or contact info@agri-tech-e.co.uk to get booked in.